Things to Do in Denver When You're Dead: Home media

 Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released the film on VHS in 1996, with the film also receiving a U.S. LaserDisc release on September 25, 1996.
 Buena Vista Home Entertainment/Miramax Home Entertainment went on to issue it on DVD in 1999.

-In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
+In December 2010, Miramax was sold by The Walt Disney Company, its owners since 1993.
 That same month, the studio was taken over by private equity firm Filmyard Holdings.
-Filmyard licensed the home media rights for several Miramax titles to Lionsgate, who reissued Things to Do in Denver When You're Dead on DVD on January 6, 2012.
+Filmyard licensed the home media rights for several Miramax titles to Lionsgate, which reissued Things to Do in Denver When You're Dead on DVD on January 6, 2012.
 In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
-This streaming deal included Things to Do in Denver When You're Dead, and ran for five years, eventually ending on June 1, 2016.
+The streaming deal included Things to Do in Denver When You're Dead, and ran for five years, eventually ending on June 1, 2016.

 Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
-Things to Do in Denver When You're Dead is among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
-On July 27, 2021, Paramount Home Entertainment reissued the film on DVD, with this being one of many Miramax titles that they reissued around this time.
-Paramount licensed the film to Australian distributor Imprint, who released a Blu-ray edition in the country on July 27, 2022.
+Things to Do in Denver When You're Dead is among the 700 titles it acquired in the deal and, since April 2020, the film has been distributed by Paramount Pictures.

+On July 27, 2021, Paramount Home Entertainment reissued the film on DVD, being one of many Miramax titles that it reissued around that time.
+Paramount licensed the film to Australian distributor Imprint, which released a Blu-ray edition in that country on July 27, 2022.
 Paramount then licensed the film to U.S. company Kino Lorber for a 4K restoration.
-Kino Lorber released this restored version on a 4K Ultra HD Blu-ray on April 29, 2025.
+Kino Lorber released the restored version on a 4K Ultra HD Blu-ray on April 29, 2025.

-Paramount made the film available on their subscription streaming service Paramount+, as well as on their free streaming service Pluto TV.
+Paramount made the film available on its subscription streaming service Paramount+, as well as on its free streaming service Pluto TV.